Advertisement

 • Add chipotle en adobo to the beans to add heat to the enfrijoladas.

-Easy Enfrijoladas Recipe (Authentic Mexican Recipe)
+Easy Enfrijoladas (Authentic Mexican Recipe)

 Alejandra Graf